Electogenius/fontstack/help-me.md

 Sets the top of the stack to the value of the cell thingy $1 cells below the top of the stack (so "add 10; push 1; push 39; peek 1" results in the stack becoming [10,39,10])

 Uh more functions coming soon

+Bold italics are valid, they do the italic function then the bold function, which makes it rather useless.
+It also seems that courier doesn't have an italic bold version.

+# Other random things:
+- the numbers in the editors are red as a form of syntax highlighting.